 The Permittee shall implement corrective actions beyond the facility boundary where necessary to protect human health and the environment.
 If warranted, the Permittee may demonstrate that despite the Permittee's best efforts, the Permittee was unable to obtain the necessary permission to undertake such actions.
 This demonstration must be approved by the Director.
 The Permittee is not relieved of responsibility to clean up a release that has migrated beyond the facility boundary where off-site access is denied.
 On-site measures to address such releases will be determined on a case-by-case basis.
-[40 CFR 264.110(c)]

-12B.5 NOTIFICATION AND ASSESSMENT REQUIREMENTS FOR NEWLY-IDENTIFIED SWMUS, AOCs AND RELEASES
+12B.5 NOTIFICATION AND ASSESSMENT REQUIREMENTS FOR NEWLY-IDENTIFIED SWMUs, AOCs AND RELEASES